 This is where similes and metaphors come in.
 Let’s look at some simile examples first:

-In each of those examples, you are asking your readers and listeners to recall other objects, and apply the properties of those objects (like the sky, a mirror, and sunlight), to the ocean to help them experience it in the way you did.
-These figures of speech are meant to be evocative and direct.
-It should put your audience in a position to imagine the specific feelings and images you experienced, even without being there.
+In each of those examples, you are asking your readers and listeners to recall other objects and apply the properties of those objects, (like the sky, a mirror, and sunlight), to the ocean to help them experience it in the way you did.

 Looking at the same ocean experience from the standpoint of metaphors, you will see that these comparisons are perhaps a little more subtle, but also full of potent imagery:

-If you are in an English or literature class, it is possible that your first introduction to similes and metaphors will happen when you learn about either poetry or narrative writing.
-It is true that the images created by using these figures of speech can be very striking, and therefore are often used in these types of writing.
+There are plenty of reasons to use similes and metaphors, not only in writing but also when giving an oral presentation or simply speaking with a good friend over coffee.
+If you are in an English or literature class, your first introduction to similes and metaphors might happen when you learn about poetry or narrative writing.
+It is true that the images created by using these figures of speech can be striking, and therefore are often used in these types of writing.